 There are few things more devastating to a gardener in spring than to find out the dozens (or even hundreds) of flower bulbs they spent hours planting in the fall have disappeared from their garden, a victim of the winter appetite of some rodent.
 However, this does not have to happen to you.
 You can take steps to protect flower bulbs from hungry critters.
 With just a little extra effort, you will not have to worry any longer about whether your spring bulbs will make it through the winter.

 What Animals Are You Protecting Bulbs From?

-Oftentimes a gardener will blame moles as well, but moles do not eat bulbs or roots of plants.
-More often than not, it’s the usual suspects listed above that will use a mole tunnel to make their way to your spring flower bulbs.
+A wide variety of animals will snack on flower bulbs.
+Most commonly, mice are the issue, but squirrels, chipmunks, voles, and gophers can also be to blame.
+Oftentimes a gardener will blame moles as well, but moles do not eat the bulbs or roots of plants.
+More often than not, it's the usual suspects listed above that will use a mole tunnel to make their way to your spring flower bulbs.

 How To Protect Flower Bulbs From Animals

 There are several ways to protect your bulbs from rodent damage.
 All of them can be broken down into two categories: barriers or repellents.

 A barrier to protect your flower bulbs in the winter needs to be put in place when the flower bulbs are planted.
 In the fall, when planting your spring bulbs, you can choose one of the following methods to help keep your flower bulbs safe over the winter: